open-telemetry/opentelemetry-collector-contrib/processor/resourcedetectionprocessor/README.md

     override: false
 ```

+#### Cluster Name

+Azure AKS cluster name is derived from the Azure Instance Metadata Service's (IMDS) infrastructure resource group field.
+This field contains the resource group and name of the cluster, separated by underscores. e.g: `MC_<resource group>_<cluster name>_<location>`.

+The cluster name is accurately detected if underscores are not present in the resource group name or the cluster name.

+If accurate parsing cannot be performed, the infrastructure resource group value is returned.
+This value can be used to accurately identify the cluster, as Azure will not allow users to create multiple clusters with the same infrastructure resource group.

 ### Consul

 Queries a [consul agent](https://www.consul.io/docs/agent) and reads its' [configuration endpoint](https://www.consul.io/api-docs/agent#read-configuration) to retrieve the following resource attributes: